thejeswi/BobGoesToJail/README.md

 4. Python libraries required are listed on requirements.txt
     * Use `pip install -r requirements.txt` to install them.

+5. Use `python` import NLTK and use nltk.download() to download WordNet.

-5. Other package requirements: python-dev, curl
+6. Other package requirements: python-dev, curl

 # Run instructions:
 * To run the judging program, use python `run.py`